After A High School Baseball Game, A Hug Goes Viral

 It was a hug that put sportsmanship on full display.

-A lot hung on the game: The winning team would play for the Minnesota's state championship for baseball.
+A lot hung on the game: The winning team would play for the Minnesota state championship for baseball.
 Mounds View, a public high school in a Minneapolis suburb, was leading Totino-Grace, a nearby Catholic high school.

 Totino-Grace's Jack Kocon stepped up to bat, meeting eyes with pitcher Ty Koehn, his longtime friend.
-Koehn, reportedly the star player of his team, the Mustangs, struck out Kocon to win the game and move ahead to the state championship.
+Koehn, reportedly the star player of his team, the Mustangs, struck out Kocon to win the game and move ahead to the championship.

 Cheers broke out, and the Mustangs rushed the field in celebration.

-But then Koehn did something rare: he ran to the batter, throwing his arms around Kocon.
+But then Koehn did something rare: He ran to the batter, throwing his arms around Kocon.
 Nearby, his team was jumping and hugging each other without him.

 When consoling a childhood friend is a little more important than immediately celebrating a trip to the state championship.— Cut4 (@Cut4) June 11, 2018